 Upon the closing of a qualified public offering (as defined in the Company's Amended and Restated Certificate of Incorporation), all of the Company's outstanding shares of redeemable convertible preferred stock will automatically convert into shares of common stock.
 The unaudited pro forma basic and diluted net loss per share attributable to common stockholders in the accompanying consolidated statement of operations and comprehensive loss for the year ended December 31, 2019 was computed using the weighted average number of shares of common stock outstanding, including the pro forma effect of the automatic conversion of all outstanding shares of redeemable convertible preferred stock into shares of common stock as if the Company's proposed initial public offering ("IPO") had occurred on the later of: (i) January 1, 2019 or (ii) the date the equity instruments were issued.
-The unaudited pro forma net loss attributable to common stockholders for the year ended December 31, 2019: (i) excludes the effects of cumulative dividends accrued for redeemable convertible preferred stock from the net loss attributable to common stockholders.
-The unaudited pro forma basic and diluted net loss per share attributable to common stockholders and (ii) excludes the effects of other accretion recorded for redeemable convertible preferred stock from the net loss attributable to common stockholders.
+The unaudited pro forma net loss attributable to common stockholders for the year ended December 31, 2019: (i) excludes the effects of cumulative dividends accrued for redeemable convertible preferred stock from the net loss attributable to common stockholders and diluted net loss per share attributable to common stockholders and diluted net loss per share attributable to common stockholders for the year ended December 31, 2019: (i) excludes the effects of cumulative dividends accrued for redeemable convertible preferred stock from the net loss attributable to common stockholders.
 The unaudited pro forma basic and diluted net loss per share attributable to common stockholders.
 The unaudited pro forma basic and diluted net loss per share attributable to common stockholders.
 The unaudited pro forma basic and diluted net loss per share attributable to common stockholders.
 The unaudited pro forma basic and diluted net loss per share attributable to common stockholders.
 The unaudited pro forma basic and diluted net loss per share attributable to common stockholders.
-The unaudited pro forma basic and diluted net loss per share attributable to common stockholders.
-The unaudited pro forma basic and diluted net loss per sh
+The unaudited pro forma basic and diluted net loss per share attributable to commo